yassienshaalan/applied-ml-ai-systems-articles/articles/2026-02-ai-contract/README.md

 **"AI Contracts: Engineering Boundaries in Systems That Generate"**

-The article argues that generative AI systems fail not dramatically but silently — prompts drift, retrieval corpora shift, embedding models are swapped, and tool calls encode impossible operations, all without triggering alerts.
+The article argues that generative AI systems fail not dramatically but silently like prompts drift, retrieval corpora shift, embedding models are swapped, and tool calls encode impossible operations, all without triggering alerts.
 It proposes a contract-first architecture where explicit, testable boundaries are enforced at each generative interface, in the same way mature software systems enforce contracts at APIs and services.

 ---

-## 🔗 Article Link
+## Article Link

 Medium article:
 **AI Contracts: Engineering Boundaries in Systems That Generate**